VES v1.1 — Normative Definitions

 Core Concepts

-VES v1.1 defines a structured language for how consequential decisions become evidentially real and defensible under scrutiny.
+A structured language for how consequential decisions become evidentially real, independently verifiable, and defensible under scrutiny.

 Foundational distinction

 VES distinguishes between explaining a decision and proving it.
-The evidentiary substrate determines what can be proven — the defensibility layer determines whether that proof survives scrutiny.
+Most systems can describe how a decision was made.
+Far fewer can demonstrate what actually existed — and held — at the moment it was made.
+The evidentiary substrate determines what can be proven.
+The defensibility layer determines whether that proof holds under scrutiny or collapses into reconstruction.

 Defined terms